 - Exterior building keys for buildings with card access are restricted and shall be issued only upon authorization by the Director of Life Safety or the Physical Plant Director.

 - Keys (other than residence hall keys) generally will not be issued to students.
 Supervisors present at the time students are working may allow students use of departmental keys.
 Any time that students work unsupervised, supervisors may process an authorized work study name list to Life Safety for access to work areas.
-Students will be required to show a CSB Student ID to the security officer prior to access being granted.
+Students will be required to show an SJU Student ID to the security officer prior to access being granted.